Brad Gerstner: Early life

 Gerstner was born on May 4, 1971, in Goshen, a city in Elkhart County, Indiana.
 His father was Thomas Gerstner and his mother was Martha Burt.

 He attended Wabash College from 1989 to 1993 and graduated summa cum laude with a bachelor's degree in Economics and Political Science.
 He also studied abroad at the University of Oxford from 1991 to 1992.

 From 1993 to 1996, Gerstner attended Indiana University Maurer School of Law and obtained a Juris Doctor degree.
 He did day trading to help pay for his law school fees.
 After graduation he practiced securities law at Ice Miller LLP and served as Deputy Secretary of State of Indiana.

 In 1999, Gerstner returned to school and attended Harvard Business School where he graduated in 2000 with a Master of Business Administration degree.
 After graduating, he was a founding principal of General Catalyst, worked at several travel startups, and later became a Portfolio Manager for PAR Capital from 2005 to 2008.

 Altimeter Capital

 In 2008, Gerstner founded Altimeter Capital in Boston, Massachusetts.
 It was launched with less than $3 million from friends and family during the 2008 financial crisis.

 In January 2016, Gerstner and the firm fought with United Continental Holdings to change the company's board of directors.
 United eventually gave in and changed its board.

 In October 2022, Gerstner wrote an open letter to Meta Platforms CEO Mark Zuckerberg, urging the company to cut staff and reduce spending on the metaverse.
 A few weeks later, Meta laid off over 11,000 employees.

 In late 2022, Gerstner and Altimeter bought Nvidia shares despite bearish forecasts, later expanding their position in early 2023 after ChatGPT debuted.
 Gerstner predicted an “AI supercycle.”

-Policy initiatives

-In 2025, Gerstner founded the Invest America Foundation, a nonprofit advocating for expanding children's access to investment opportunities.

-That same year, Congress passed the Invest America Act as part of the One Big Beautiful Bill Act, signed into law by President Trump on July 4, 2025.
-The legislation creates private, tax-advantaged investment accounts for all children born after December 31, 2024.
-Each account is seeded with a $1,000 federal contribution invested in a diversified U.S. stock index fund.
-The purpose is to reduce the wealth gap and to make sure that every child is included in the upside of capitalism.